Ruby code:

 getlocal_WC_0 x # Operand: local variable index/name

-setlocal_WC_0 y # Operand: local variable index/name
+setlocal_WC_0 y # Operand: local variable index/name3.
+Jump Targets:

 # Ruby: